TrueBitFoundation/truebit-os/README.md

 ## Usage

 Point the truebit-os shell to the wasm client configuration file which it will use to initialize.

+NOTE: If you have not fully waited for your node to sync to kovan, the following command will throw an error.

 ```
 npm run truebit wasm-client/config.json